-By NISIOISIN.
+By NISIOISIN and VOFAN.
 Released in Japan by Kodansha.
 Released in North America by Vertical, Inc. Translated by Daniel Joseph.

 First off, I can’t help but notice that I haven’t been crediting VOFAN in my reviews of the Monogatari series.
 This may not be surprising – Monogatari is not a “light” novel per se, and there are no interstitial illustrations – we get cover art and one large piece at the start of the story.
 But the art is not only gorgeous but can also be a signpost as to what type of story we’re getting.
 Kanbaru here – be it in the original cover or the one VOFAN did for the North American release – is looking very serious, not at all like the suggestive and leering girl we’ve seen in previous books narrated by Araragi.
 And sure enough, as we get a book written with her narration, we see that she is at heart an overly serious and earnest young woman, and that most of her banter with Araragi is a facade.
 “Playing the fool” is something she’s actively called out about.
 Even worse, this book takes place in her third year, so she can’t even count on her (now graduated) friends.